I-Need-Healing/overwatch-workshop-document/README.md

 # overwatch-workshop-document

-This is a document made by OCR.Some parts of the document may have incomplete descriptions or incorrect letters.
+This is a document made by OCR.Some parts of the document may have incomplete descriptions or incorrect letters.Feel free to create PR if you find something is incorrect.

 - [English](english/)
     - [VALUES](english/VALUES.md)